If this is your first time attending college after high school graduation or obtaining a GED, please follow these steps to apply.

 - An unexpired military ID card

-4. Take the Accuplacer Assessment
+4. Take the Accuplacer Assessment or Submit Appropriate Test Scores

-It is offered in the Academic Success Center on the Boaz campus Monday through Thursday from 8 AM until 12 PM by appointment only.
+Accuplacer is offered in the Academic Success Center on the Boaz campus Monday through Thursday from 8 AM until 12 PM by appointment only.
 (Students wishing to take it at the Arab Instructional Site should call 256-840-4116.)

 Note: Due to safety concerns regarding COVID-19, Accuplacer testing is available only by appointment or through an online proctoring company called Examity.
-Students who walk in to the testing center will not be able to take the Accuplacer test without first making an appointment.
+Students who walk into the testing center will not be able to take the Accuplacer test without first making an appointment.

 Students interested in taking the Accuplacer through Examity must have a computer that meets Examity/Accuplacer requirements for software, audio, and video.
 There is also a $25 fee for the online proctoring service.

-Students making an appointment to come to the testing center must bring a photo ID and adhere to the College’s COVID-19 procedures, such as wearing a mandatory mask, completing a signed waiver, responding to mandatory questions and submitting to a temperature check.
+Students making an appointment to come to the testing center must bring a photo ID and adhere to the College’s COVID-19 procedures, such as wearing a mandatory mask, completing a signed waiver, responding to mandatory questions, and submitting to a temperature check.

 5. Provide Official Transcript